Phi Sigma Epsilon: History

 Phi Sigma Epsilon Fraternity was founded on February 20, 1910, at Kansas State Normal College, now Emporia State University.
-Its founders were Raymond Victor Bottomly, W. Roy Campbell, W. Ingram Forde, Humphrey Jones, Robert C. Marley, Orin M. Rhine, Fred M. Thompson, and Ted Statz.
+Its founders were Raymond Victor Bottomly, W. Roy Campbell, W. Ingram Forde, Humphrey Jones, Robert C. Marley, Orin M. Rhine, and Fred M. Thompson.

 Initially, the fraternity existed as an underground organization because secret societies were frowned upon by many of the college authorities until 1912.
 The fraternity's willingness to cooperate and its program of scholastic and social improvements won over its opposition.
 In 1913, Phi Sigma Epsilon was officially recognized on campus.
 Professor C. R. Phipps became its sponsor.

 In 1926, Phi Sigma Epsilon held preliminary meetings with two nearby local fraternities: Sigma Delta Tau of Kirksville State Teachers College and Pi Sigma Epsilon of Kansas State Teachers College.
 These three groups joined as Phi Sigma Epsilon, becoming a national teachers' college fraternity at its first conclave on December 30, 1927.
 The name was selected based on which group was established first.
 Appointed members developed the fraternity's charter, constitution, and bylaws.
 Others, led by Fred Schwengel, authored the fraternity's new ritual over the following year.

 In 1932, the fraternity began publishing The Triangulum, a magazine for members.
-In 1937, after a year of negotiations with other fraternities at teachers' college, Phi Sigma Epsilon worked with Sigma Tau Gamma to form the Association of Teachers College Fraternities on January 9, 1937.
+In 1937, after a year of negotiations with other fraternities at teachers' colleges, Phi Sigma Epsilon worked with Sigma Tau Gamma to form the Association of Teachers College Fraternities on January 9, 1937.

 The fraternity expanded to many other campuses until World War II when an acute manpower crisis caused every chapter to cease operations between 1941 and 1946.
 Under the leadership of national president Shannon Flowers, the fraternity was successfully revived after the war with all chapters reopening.
 With the influx of returning GIs to colleges after the war, the mission of many teacher's colleges expanded.
 By 1947, Phi Sigma Epsilon similarly broadened its focus and no longer remained strictly a fraternity for teachers, embracing the general academic population.
 In 1952, the fraternity became a junior member of the North American Interfraternity Conference (NIC) and a senior member in 1965.

 Half of the Fraternity's chapters came from affiliating with local chapters, some that had existed for many decades before joining Phi Sigma Epsilon.
 In most cases, these former locals became the strongest or most resilient chapters.
-The others, started as new groups on campus, were often short-lived, especially those formed from 1950 onward.
+The others started as new groups on campus and were often short-lived, especially those formed from 1950 onward.